How to lose weight

 It’s vital, yet less than a handful of the 140-plus weight-loss programs examined in the 2022 study mentioned earlier, feature cognitive and behavioural factors to support weight-loss success in both the short and longer term.

-> The WW program is designed to help you create small sustainable habits that become second nature.
+> The Points Program is designed to help you create small sustainable habits that become second nature.
 A healthier long term lifestyle is a result of following the program.

 3. It must include a support network